fahadsultan/data/_sources/index.md

-# CSC-272 Data Mining (under construction)
+# CSC-272 Data Mining (Fall 2023)

 Hi!
 Welcome to the CSC-272 Data Mining course website 👋🏾

 I am excited to talk math 🔢, programming 💻 and all-things data 📊 in this course with you!

-👈🏾 From the sidebar on the left, you can navigate to any information relevant to the course.
-There should also be a search bar in the top right corner ↗️.
+👈🏾 From the sidebar on the left, you should be able to navigate to any topic relevant to the course.
+If that does not help, there should also be a search icon 🔍 in the top right corner ↗️

 👇🏾 Below, you can find important links and important announcements.